ivarref/mikkmokk-proxy/README.md

 For environment variables, you will need to upper case them and replace dash with underscore, e.g.
 `destination-url` should become `DESTINATION_URL`.

-## Limitations
-No TLS/SSL support for the proxy server.
-No WebSocket support.
-No SSE.

 ## NAQ

 > Should I run mikkmokk-proxy on a public, untrusted network?